Local authority data: Electric vehicles and charging points

 Prior to Russia’s full-scale invasion of Ukraine in February 2022 there was an increase in demand for oil and gas as economies around the world came out of lockdown.
 Supply did not keep pace with the higher demand for various reasons.
 Increased gas prices fed through to increased electricity prices.

 The Russian invasion of Ukraine in 2022 caused oil and gas prices to jump due to concerns about disruption to supply.
 Sanctions on Russia, the embargo on Russian oil, a potential embargo on Russian gas and cuts in Russian gas supply to Europe have pushed oil and gas prices up further still.
 The price of electricity produced form gas has increased in line with gas prices and effectively sets the price for all power on wholesale markets.
 Lower electricity production in some sectors have also helped to push up power prices.
-Drought in parts of Europe have led to lower hydroelectric output and a large number of French Nuclear reactors were offline in late summer.
+Drought in parts of Europe led to lower hydroelectric output and a large number of French Nuclear reactors were offline in late summer.

-The July to September 2023 price cap consists of:
+The July to September 2024 price cap consists of:

 Readers may be interested in the following related briefing papers from the House of Commons Library: